 The operational HWRF, which runs in all basins, is an atmosphere-ocean-coupled fore-cast system, which includes an atmospheric component (WRF-NMM), an ocean component (MPIPOM-TC or HYCOM, depending on the ocean basin), and the NCEP Coupler.
 Therefore, HWRF is a Multiple-Program Multiple-Data (MPMD) system that consists of four executables: WRF, MPIPOM-TC, HYCOM, and the Coupler.
 In the North Atlantic, eastern North Pacific, and central North Pacific ocean basins, HWRF is run operationally with MPIPOM-TC.
-In the western North Pacific and North Indian oceans, the operational HWRF uses the HYCOM ocean model.
-Finally, the operational model is run uncoupled in the South Indian and South Pacific oceans.
+In the western North Pacific, North Indian, South Indian and South Pacific oceans the operational HWRF uses the HYCOM ocean model.
 In this public release, forecasts in any ocean basin can be either run uncoupled or coupled with MPIPOM-TC.
 Running coupled with HYCOM is not supported.
 After the ocean and atmosphere initializations are successfully completed, the coupled HWRF forecast can be submitted.

 The wrapper script forecast\wrapper is responsible for calling the Python script exhwrf\forecast.py in the scripts/ directory.
-The wrapper script sets the number of tasks for the parallel forecast job.
-In operations, 505 tasks are used: 492 for the WRF forecast, nine for MPIPOM-TC, and four for the NCEP Coupler.
-While this configuration is recommended, you may change the total number of tasks to reflect the following relationship, where np is an integer multiple of 4.
+The wrapper script sets the compute resources for the parallel forecast job.

+In operations, 673 tasks are used: 660 (incl.
+12 for WRF I/O) for the WRF forecast, nine for MPIPOM-TC, and four for the NCEP Coupler.
+For a coupled run, four tasks must always be set aside for the NCEP Coupler, and nine for MPIPOM-TC.
+The remaining tasks are used by the WRF model, and must be a multiple of four.

+The operational configuration is the recommended setup because it has been well tested, but you may change the total number of tasks to values constrained by the relationship where np is an integer, and the 13 is the sum of the four coupler and nine POM tasks.
 The total number of processors used should match TOTAL\TASKS.

-$$TOTAL\TASKS = np + 9 + 4, (9.1)$$
+$$TOTAL\TASKS = 4 np + 13, (9.1)$$

 For uncoupled runs, you should change the variable TOTAL\TASKS in forecast\wrapper to reflect the reduction of tasks (i.e., subtract 13 for MPIPOM-TC and the Coupler).
 The number of processors chosen should also be consistent with the product of the WRF namelist variables runwrf.nproc\x and runwrf.nproc\y that are originally set in system.conf and can be changed by passing arguments to exhwrf\launch.py inside the launcher\wrapper.
+(This should be expanded)

-9.2.1 Overview of exhwrf\forecast.pv
+9.2.1 Overview of exhwrf\forecast.py